MI-AFP/tutorials/tutorials/05_functions-typeclasses.md

 myFunc = show .
 (5+) .
 (5*)
 ```

 Now you might ask why we call this pointfree style when there are actually more points.
-A 'points-free' definition originates in math (not a suprise!) of a function is one which does not explicitly mention the points (values) of the space on which the function acts.
+A 'points-free' definition originates in math (not a surprise!) of a function is one which does not explicitly mention the points (values) of the space on which the function acts.

 ### Fixity and precedence

-You might wonder how it works in Haskell that following expression are evaluated in correct order as you would expect without using brackets:
+You might wonder how it works in Haskell that following expression is evaluated in correct order as you would expect without using brackets:

 ```
 Prelude> 5 + 2^3 - 4 + 2 * 2